rahulbomnalli7/rahulbomnalli7/README.md

 I'm currently focused on expanding my knowledge in the following areas:
 - Python
-- Web to app interfacing
+- Web to App interfacing

 Learning is a never-ending journey, and I'm always eager to explore new technologies and techniques.